WebOfTrustInfo/rwot5-boston/final-documents/gdpr.md

 smart contract in the first place when Alice gave access to the data only for limited time.
 Now if data is found by an auditor at any later point, the company can be held accountable for it in a much stronger way.
-The same holds for **rectification. **In case Alice wants to change her personal data, she makes a request which should be recorded on a Blockchain, acknowledged by the company and executed.
-This of course means **non-repudiation. **Interaction with any data should not be deniable at a later point in time; the system should ensure that every request for data is recorded on a Blockchain.
+The same holds for **rectification**.
+In case Alice wants to change her personal data, she makes a request which should be recorded on a Blockchain, acknowledged by the company and executed.
+This of course means **non-repudiation**.
+Interaction with any data should not be deniable at a later point in time; the system should ensure that every request for data is recorded on a Blockchain.
 This however boils down to the architecture of the system, not to the technology itself.